OzanYasin/git-and-github-bootcamp/README.md

 Rather than typing HEAD, you can substitute -- followed by the file(s) you want to restore.

 `git checkout -- <filename>`

+## Restore

+`git restore` is a brand new Git command that helps with undoing operations.

+Because it is so new, most of the existing Git tutorials and books do not mention it, but it is worth knowing!

+Recall that `git checkout` does a million different things, which many git users find very confusing. `git restore` was introduced alongside `git switch` as alternatives to some of the uses for checkout.